Jonathan Livingston Seagull: Development

-Bach, who said the book came to him as "a visionesque spooky thing," stopped after he wrote 10 pages and didn't pick it up again for a few years.
+Bach, who was himself a pilot, said the concept for the book came to him as "a visionesque spooky thing".
+He stopped the project after he wrote 10 pages and didn't pick it up again for a few years.
+He initially wrote it as a series of short stories that were published in the late 1960s in Private Pilot magazine, as well as in Soaring, the magazine of the Soaring Society of America.